Aishwarya3011/Pandunet_Web/README.md

 # Pandunet_Web
-This repository contains the html file for Pandunet-SSD with deformable layers.
+This repository contains the project files for Pandunet-SSD with deformable layers.